 Despite the fact that California law provides that charging liens are perfected upon execution of the fee contract, the trustee may avoid a charging lien as against real property under this standard.

 For example, in the case of In re Bush, supra, the Bankruptcy Court for the Southern District of California considered the enforceability of an attorney charging lien similar to the one asserted in this case, as well as a related judicial lien that was not recorded as of the petition date.
 Indeed, in Bush, the attorney and client (the debtor) entered into a prepetition retainer agreement, whereby the debtor agreed to the granting of a charging lien to the attorney, by which the attorney could recover money and property due to, or received by the debtor as a result of assets awarded to the debtor in a dissolution proceeding.
 356 B.R. at 30.
 Thereafter, the family court judge signed a Stipulation Re: Fees, in which the debtor agreed that his portion of owed attorneys’ fees could be paid from his share of escrow proceeds from the sale of community real property.
 Id. at 31.

 Thereafter, the debtor filed a voluntary Chapter 7 petition, and sought to sell the real property and collect his homestead exemption.
 Id.
 The attorney filed a proof of claim in the bankruptcy case, asserting that, pursuant to the charging lien, she had a secured claim entitled to satisfaction from escrow by proceeds from the sale of the real property.
 Id.

-The bankruptcy court held that, although attorney charging liens are “valid and perfected upon execution of the contract creating the lien,” when considered in light of a bankruptcy trustee’s avoidance powers, the charging lien was avoidable.
+The bankruptcy court held that, although attorney charging liens are “valid and perfected upon execution of the contract creating the lien,” when considered in light of a bankruptcy trustee’s avoidance powers, the charging lien may be avoidable.
 356 B.R. at 34-35, 37-38.
 With respect to the related judicial lien, the court explained that, “Considered under [Civil Code § 1214] alone, a judicial lien creditor and bona fide purchaser would be able to avoid debtor’s transfer of the security interest in the real property to [attorney].”
 Id. at 38.
 Thus, the court found that the trustee, by virtue of his status as a hypothetical lien creditor and bona fide purchaser, “could not be charged with constructive notice of [attorney’s] Stipulation [Re: Fees] which was not recorded as of the petition date.”
 Id.
 The court indicated that the same result may occur with an attorney charging lien if attacked under the same analysis.
 See id. at 37 n.10.

 Thus, attorneys who seek to collect from their clients by asserting charging liens against real property owned by those clients should carefully consider the impact of the client’s potential future bankruptcy filing, and should duly record notices of charging liens against such real property to insure that the lien does not become an unsecured claim — as opposed to one secured by the real property — in the client’s bankruptcy case.

-Jessica Bagdanov is an associate in Brutzkus Gubner’s Los Angeles office.
+Jessica Bagdanov is an associate in BG Law’s Los Angeles office.

 The opinions expressed are those of the author(s) and do not necessarily reflect the views of the firm, its clients, or Portfolio Media Inc., or any of its or their respective affiliates.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.